aws/aws-aspnet-cognito-identity-provider/README.md

 }
 ```

+**Note:** If using `appsettings.Development.json` or some other file in your project structure be careful checking in secrets to source control.

+For a production user pool it is recommend to configure the same settings as above either through IConfiguration's [environment variable support](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/#environment-variables) or with the AWS System Manager's parameter store which can be integrated with IConfiguration using the [Amazon.Extensions.Configuration.SystemsManager](https://aws.amazon.com/blogs/developer/net-core-configuration-provider-for-aws-systems-manager/) NuGet package.

-Alternatively, instead of relying on a configuration file, you can inject your own instances of IAmazonCognitoIdentityProvider and CognitoUserPool in your Startup.cs file, or use the newly announced [AWS Systems Manager to store your web application parameters](https://aws.amazon.com/blogs/developer/net-core-configuration-provider-for-aws-systems-manager/).
+Alternatively, instead of relying on a configuration file, you can inject your own instances of IAmazonCognitoIdentityProvider and CognitoUserPool in your Startup.cs file.

 ```csharp
 public void ConfigureServices(IServiceCollection services)